Shooting at South Seattle park leaves man, 19, in critical condition

-A man was injured in an early-morning shooting at the Othello Playground in South Seattle on Thursday.
+A 19-year-old man was injured in an early-morning shooting at the Othello Playground in South Seattle on Thursday.

-The man was taken to Harborview Medical Center, according to Seattle police.
-KOMO reported the man was 19 years old and in critical condition.
+The man was taken to Harborview Medical Center in critical condition, according to the Seattle Fire Department.

 Police responded around 2:30 a.m. to a reported shooting, said Detective Mark Jamieson.
 There were other people at the scene but it’s unclear if they witnessed the shooting, Jamieson said.

-Gang unit detectives are investigating the shooting, but police do not yet know the shooting was gang-related, Jamieson said.
-Police gave no other details about the shooting.
+Gang-unit detectives are investigating the shooting, but police do not yet know if it was gang-related, Jamieson said.
+Police gave no other details.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.